ksavas/The-Warrior/README.md

 <img src="https://raw.githubusercontent.com/ksavas/The-Warrior/master/w3.png">

-As seen in the figure 2.2.1; player chooses a character and nick, decides the number of players and selects difficulty.
+As seen in the figure; player chooses a character and nick, decides the number of players and selects difficulty.

 GameManager.cs saves background information like name, character, player count,